 After the DPU issues an Order approving, modifying, or rejecting the ESMPs, anticipated in late 2024, analyze, summarize, and present the findings of the final Order to the GMAC.

 In accordance with the approved 2024 ESMPs, track and analyze EDC progress on the goals, programs, investments, and plans based on legislatively required biannual reporting process the EDCs must submit to the DPU and Massachusetts Joint Committee on Telecommunications, Utilities and Energy on deployment of approved investments in accordance with any performance metrics.
 Ensure alignment of ESMP implementation with GMAC priorities.
+Note that the biannual scheduling process will be determined at a later time, after the posting of the request for quotes.

 Present results from the legislatively required biannual reporting process to the GMAC and track GMAC feedback, comments, and concerns on the reports.
+Note that the biannual scheduling process will be determined at a later time, after the posting of the request for quotes.

-Assess whether EDCs are achieving the goals set forth in their ESMPs and in compliance with 2022 Climate Law and the Department of Public Utilities orders and guidelines.
+Assess whether EDCs are achieving the goals set forth in their ESMPs and in compliance with 2022 Climate Law and the Department of Public Utilities orders and guidelines and any other relevant statue or regulation.

 Promptly notify the GMAC of any concerns about achieving plan goals, including the statewide greenhouse gas emissions limits and sublimits, under chapter 21N and any issues surrounding ESMP planning, implementation, or evaluation.